pwhitter1/cs-analyzing-our-arraylist-readme-codeU/README.md

 	}
 ```

 This one-parameter version turns out to be hard to analyze.
-If there is an unused space in the array, it is constant time; but if we have to resize the array, it's linear.
+If there is an unused space in the array, it is constant time, but if we have to resize the array, it's linear.
 So which is it?

 We can classify this method by thinking about the average number of operations per add over a series of `n` adds.
 For simplicity, assume we start with an array that has room for 2 elements.